Date Joined: May 11, 2013

 I'm Caddi, 26 years old and from Germany.
-I'm studying environmental law and live in Berlin, the capital of Germany, together with my partner and our son (born in 2014).
+I live smack in the middle of Berlin, the capital of Germany, together with my husband and our son (born in 2014).

 I started snailmailing when I was in elementary school, my first penpal was my cousin and I wrote letters ever since.
 I got back into the penpalling world (meaning writing to people I don't know in person as well) in 2011 and love receiving mail from far away.
-Most of my penpals are in their 20s as I feel we have more in common.
+Most of my penpals are around my own age.
+If you'd like us to write regularly, let me know!

 Reading has also been among my favourite pasttimes since elementary school.
-I can't imagine a life without books and could go through fat books in a day if it weren't for my son.
+I can't imagine a life without books and could go through fat books in a day if it weren't for my son, work, housework - you know, the daily obligations :).

-Like I said, I only started sewing recently, but I love it already :) I got my sewing machine last year and it's also great for crafts :)
+I only started sewing recently, but I love it already :) I got my sewing machine a few years ago and it's also great for crafts :)

-I loooooove traveling!
-I would love to see and get to know at least one new country every year - I'm two countries behind currently :( So I need to hit the road!
+I love traveling!
+I would love to see and get to know at least one new country every year - I'm three countries behind currently :( So I need to hit the road!

-I also really like to play boardgames, currently I'm playing lot's of Dominion.
-Awesome game!
+I also really like to play boardgames, my favourites are currently Dominion and Pandemic Legacy.
+Awesome games!

 I started Project Life when my son was born and I'm already a Core Kit Hoarder...
 I think I have 8 or 9 core kits by now, so if you're interested in a swap, let me know!
 I'd love to get some travel related cards so I can finally scrapbook our travels of the past years!